au-research/raido/iam/doc/authorization-code-flow.md

 ```

 ## 4. An access token is returned
 An access token is returned as part of the JSON response body.
-This can be used in requests to the RAiD API.

 ```json
 {